The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 And you're the one who will be ending up paying the price.

-Point being, every field, you're absolutely correct, have people who are assholes, beauty queens, politicians, teachers, barbers, everything, anyone count on it.
+Point being, every field, you're absolutely correct, have people who are assholes, beauty queens, politicians, teachers, barbers, hairstyles, you know, everything, anyone can't.

 It is only the police, when someone is an asshole, that they have the legal right and discretion to, if you're giving them an attitude, throw you in the back of their cop car and fuck your shit up for a very long time.